danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

 This file is loaded by `config.ru` to ensure that all the Slack handlers are loaded when Rails starts.

 After restarting the Rails server `bin/dev`, and entering `/retro-discuss keep` in a Slack workspace that has the Retro Pulse app installed, it will respond with something like this.
-In the example below, there are two comments, each having several sentences:
+In the example below, there are two comments, each having several sentences, separated by a comma:

 ![slack app retro feedback comma separated](../images/slack-app-retro-feedback-comma-separated.png "slack app retro feedback comma separated")

-Technically this works, but the visuals are not very good.
-Returning the response in plain text makes it difficult to distinguish one comment from another.
+Technically this works, but it's difficult to determine where one comment ends and the next begins.
 We'd also like to see who posted it and when.
 The next section covers how to make the response more visually appealing.

 ## Using Block Kit to Format the Response